OspreyProject/Osprey/.github/PRIVACY.md

 - **DNS-based providers** (AdGuard DNS, CERT-EE, CleanBrowsing, Cloudflare, Control D, Quad9, and Switch.ch): the proxy server extracts only the hostname and submits it as a DNS-over-HTTPS query.
-- **API-based providers** (alphaMountain and PrecisionSec): the proxy server forwards the full URL including path.
+- **API-based providers** (alphaMountain, ChainPatrol, and PrecisionSec): the proxy server forwards the full URL including path.
 - **Local threat intelligence lists**: the proxy server checks the hostname against its own in-memory domain sets without making any external requests.